mehulagg/gitlab_test/doc/development/code_review.md

   "LGTM :thumbsup:", or "Just a couple things to address."
 - Assign the merge request to the author if changes are required following your review.
-- Set the milestone before merging a merge request.
 - Ensure the target branch is not too far behind master.
 If [master is red](https://about.gitlab.com/handbook/engineering/workflow/#broken-master), it should be no more than 100 commits behind.